kparc/kcc/README.md

 #### space

-This is a major point of contention in software development.
-There are several approaches to 𝒌 code organization, and our take on the subject is a subjective opinion, which is up for you to consider:

-* Screen space is about three keystrokes: **`\n`**, **`\t`** and 0x20, less surprisingly.
-If we define two extremes as "tall, lean, sparse and readable" and "robust, wide, dense and cryptic", then C and Java are good examples of `tlsr`, and 𝒌 is all the way down `rwdc` road.
+The subject of code organization will forever remain a major point of controversy in software development.
+Many computer languages have very different philosophies on coding style, especially when it comes to three specific keystrokes: **`\n`**, **`\t`** and, less surprisingly, **`0x20`**.
+If we define two extremes as "tall, lean, sparse and readable" and "robust, wide, dense and cryptic", then C is a classic example of `tlsr`, while 𝒌 is all the way down `rwdc` road.

-* The right balance between two extremes is `asap`, or "adequately spaced and annotated program".
-While 𝒌 syntax encourages you to produce very dense code, think of others and don't sacrifice too much readability.
-A waste of space is a waste of time — but so is unreadable code.
+* The primary influence of 𝒌 syntax is the most powerful instrument of human reasoning, *a mathematical notation*.
+As such, the language actively encourages the programmer to produce very dense and succinct code, which leads to a common pitfall among beginners who are tempted to sacrifice readability.
+As any good program, a good 𝒌 program must be readable and adequately annotated.

-* Comments are part of the code and also take space, so boil them down to some reasonable size as well.
+* Comments are integral part of the code and also consume space, so boil them down to some reasonable size as well.

-* With 𝒌, it is possible to minimize code scrolling or even avoid it completely.
-When the entire program or component fits in your view, you lose no time on navigating and switching contexts.
+* In 𝒌, it is possible to minimize code scrolling or even avoid it completely.
+When the entire program or component fits in your view, you lose no time on navigating it and switching contexts.
 For example, every code block in this document fits on a laptop screen and remains readable on mobiles.

-* Syntax highlighting is essential and bad highlighting is worse than none, so choose carefully from 𝒌 syntax definitions available for your editor.
+* Syntax highlighting is essential, and poor highlighting is often worse than none — so choose carefully from 𝒌 syntax packages available for your editor.
 The best is often the one you wrote yourself, and 𝒌 syntax is extremely regular and simple.

-* Medium is the message, so we refer you to 𝒌 code in this document.
+* Medium is the message, so we refer you to 𝒌 code presented in this document.
 Please send pull requests to help us improve it, and if you like the style, it is yours to have.

 #### bad form